persistenceOne/networks/test-core-1/upgrades/v8/proposal.md

 # Persistence v8

-This is a proposal to do a software upgrade to the v8.0.0-rc0 software tag of the Persistence codebase on block height **[{height}](https://testnet.mintscan.io/persistence-testnet/blocks/{height})**, which is estimated to occur on {timestamp}.
+This is a proposal to do a software upgrade to the `v8.0.0-rc0` software tag of the Persistence codebase on block height **[11051500](https://testnet.mintscan.io/persistence-testnet/blocks/11051500)**, which is estimated to occur on Monday 24 April 2023 around 10:30AM GMT.
 Block times have high variance, so please monitor the chain for precise time

 ## Dependency upgrades